 Why Go Plant-Based?

 At first you will spend so much time reading the ingredients on the back of your favourite cookies/crisps/vegetarian microwave meal (really!) that you might wonder why you bothered in the first place.
-Um, for the animals and for the health benefits?
+Um, for the animals and for trying to feel healthier?
 Oh, and a plant-based diet is cheaper too!

 But I digress.